psrenergy-docs/ncp-release-notes/docs/home.md

 * Reformulated the combined cycle power plant representation.
 * Reformulated the power grid (net head x turbined outflow x power) representation for hydro units.
 * Included the definition of generic linear (integral) constraints.
+* Included the definition of generic decision variables.
+* Added the possibility to select shutdown decision variables of thermal power plants in the generic constraints.

 ### AC OPF